 Employment Services Equal Opportunity Statement Programs funded by the Workforce Innovation and Opportunity Act (WIOA) provide equal opportunity for all participants.
 Discrimination based on race, color, religion, sex, national origin, age, disability, political affiliation, or other protected characteristics is strictly prohibited.

-Hearings and Appeals If you don’t agree with a decision about your benefits, you have the right to ask for a hearing or file an appeal.
+Your Right to Appeal If you don’t agree with a decision about your benefits, you have the right to ask for a hearing or file an appeal.